ibm-cloud-docs/satellite/location-sizing.md

 # Sizing your {{site.data.keyword.satelliteshort}} location
 {: #location-sizing}

-Because your {{site.data.keyword.satelliteshort}} location represents your own data center and infrastructure resources, the size of the location can be.
+Because your {{site.data.keyword.satelliteshort}} location represents your own data center and infrastructure resources, the size of the location can be flexible according to what you want.
+You are not limited in the number of hosts that you attach to a location.
+However, as you plan your {{site.data.keyword.satelliteshort}} strategy, keep in mind the following sizing considerations.
 {: shortdesc}

 Minimum size requirements